 A Will is one of the most significant legal documents you’ll sign in your lifetime, so it’s important to get it right - but why?

-It’s an opportunity to meet two goals: to have your wishes heard, and to make things easier for your family after you pass.
-If a Will isn’t written properly, it’s possible that neither of those goals will be met.
+Put simply, it’s an opportunity to meet two goals: to have your wishes heard, and to make things easier for your family after you pass.
+If you use a DIY Will kit, it’s possible that neither of those goals will be met.

 What are the risks of DIY Wills?